iteebz/cogency/docs/dev/state.md

 - Natural language synthesis vs brittle heuristics

 **2. Single Source of Truth**
-- `situation_summary` handles all context compression
+- `summary` handles all context compression
 - No redundant per-tool or per-iteration fields
 - Clean separation: actions for debugging, summary for reasoning